Taliban greet Trump withdrawal news with cries of victory

 But there was one group on Friday celebrating the reports — the Taliban.

-Senior members told NBC News the reports were a clear indication they were on the verge of victory.
+Senior members told NBC News the news was a clear indication they were on the verge of victory.

 “The 17-year-long struggle and sacrifices of thousands of our people finally yielded fruit," said a senior Taliban commander from Afghanistan’s Helmand province.
 "We proved it to the entire world that we defeated the self-proclaimed world’s lone super power."